Search our archive

 ‘…a yellow car, that the children used to fight over.’

-In the late 1990s, sheds were also added to the site to store this new equipment, and the original outdoor equipment they still had from their days at the Scout Hut and Village Hall.
+In the late 1990s, sheds were added for storing both the new and the original outdoor equipment, brought with them from their days at the Scout Hut and Village Hall.

-Over 25 years later, the Preschool is still in the same building, on the same site, but it has had a complete refurbishment, an extension built on the side of the original building, and the playground area has been retarmacked.
-The outside area also now has raised beds for the children to do gardening, and a nature area with a pond.
+Over 25 years later, the Preschool remains in the same building, on the same site, but has had a complete refurbishment.
+An extension has been built on the side of the original building, and the outdoor area resurfaced.
+There are raised beds for gardening and a nature area with a pond.

 Photograph of Bishopsteignton Preschool Outdoor Equipment 2024